nicholas-tedesco/chess-minimax/README.md

 All board rendering and core game logic (e.g., legal move validation, checkmate, etc.) is handled by the python-chess library.
 To play a game using python-chess, we...
 1. create on object of class "Board": ```game = chess.Board()```
-2. use the "push" method to pass moves to the board: ```game.push_san('e2e4')```
+2. "push" moves to the board object:  ```game.push_san('e2e4')```

-   - different variations of the push method are available for different move input class types
+   - different variations of the push method are available for different classes of move inputs
-   - python-chess has its own "Move" class which is used in conjuction with the "move" method
+   - python-chess has its own "Move" class, which is used in conjuction with the "move" method
    - for string moves in standard algebraic notation (SAN), we use the "push_san" method

 Here's what the starting position of a chess game looks like in python-chess: